Parliament of Sierra Leone

 Parliament of Sierra Leone is the legislative branch of the government of Sierra Leone.
 It is principally responsible for making laws.
-The Sierra Leone parliament consists of 146 members, of which 132 members are directly elected from across Sierra Leone's 16 districts, while 14 are paramount chiefs appointed from the 14 rural districts.
+The Sierra Leone parliament consists of 149 members, of which 135 members are directly elected from across Sierra Leone's 16 districts, while 14 are paramount chiefs appointed from the 14 rural districts.
 The parliament is led by the Speaker of the House; the position is currently held by Abass Bundu of the Sierra Leone People's Party.
-The current elected 132 ordinary members of parliament are composed of members of the All People's Congress, the Sierra Leone People's Party which are the two largest political parties in Sierra Leone plus two other parties, the National Grand Coalition and the Coalition for Change and finally, three Independent members who were not elected under any party.
+The current elected 135 ordinary members of parliament are composed of members of the All People's Congress and the Sierra Leone People's Party which are the two largest political parties in Sierra Leone.

 History

 The Sierra Leone Parliament, like its counterparts in other former British colonies, began as a Legislative Council.

-It was inaugurated in 1863, but was renamed the House of Representatives in 1954.
+It was inaugurated in 1863 but was renamed the House of Representatives in 1954.

-The first decade of Independence (1961 – 1971), often referred to as the golden age, was a momentous period in the country’s Parliamentary evolution.
+The first decade of Independence (1961 – 1971), often referred to as the golden age, was a momentous period in the country's Parliamentary evolution.

-When the British crown took management of the colony in 1808, no African was represented in the colony’s administration; the governor, with a few white officials ruled the colony by a body known as the Governor’s Advisory Council.
+When the British crown took management of the colony in 1808, no African was represented in the colony's administration; the governor, with a few white officials ruled the colony by a body known as the Governor's Advisory Council.

-By the mid nineteenth century, the Creoles were determined to have a say in government.
+By the mid-nineteenth century, the Creoles were determined to have a say in government.